krko1mrko/wro2026-fe/README.md

 ### 5. Control Module

 The control module converts planned trajectories into actuator commands.
+It uses a Stanley controller with a predictive element for mitigation of system response time.

 Responsibilities include:
 - Motor speed control
 - Steering angle control
 - Real-time corrections based on feedback

-This module communicates directly with the microcontroller for execution.
+This module communicates directly with the microcontroller for execution and operates on a separate thread for continious updating.

 ---

 ## Hardware and Software Integration

 The software is tightly coupled with the robot’s electromechanical system.
+System parameters are updated in software to match the hardware.

 ### Main Components

 - Main processor: Intel N150 (runs high-level algorithms)
 - Microcontroller: STM32 (handles real-time control)
 - Drive motor: BLDC motor with gearbox
-- Steering actuator: servo motor
+- Steering actuator: serial servo motor

 ### Interaction